 The truth is that insurance companies always challenge these types of claims.
 They’ll claim that your injuries weren’t as severe as you say they are, and they’ll tell you that they can only offer you a certain amount and not a penny more.
 The only reason the insurance company will agree to a settlement is if they believe that you (or in this case, your attorney) can convince a jury to award more in compensation should the case go to trial.

 At Montgomery Law, we can use the testimony of medical and/or vocational expert witnesses in order to justify our demand for additional compensation.
-This type of expert witness testimony is also useful should you require compensation for expected future medical treatment, rehabilitation, and/or assistive care.
+This type of expert witness testimony is also useful should you require compensation for expected future medical treatment, rehabilitation, surgery, and/or assistive care.

 If your nerve damage and injuries are so severe that you cannot return to work in the same capacity (or at all), you may even be able to recover compensation for lost future wages and income.
 After all, it’s not your fault that your earning capacity has now been reduced or diminished.